Pompeii: Rebirth of Italy's dead city that nearly died again

 But if visitors stand on tiptoe to look past the marvelous fresco over the home’s jagged walls, they’ll see how the back rooms remain embedded under the newly “stabilized” unexcavated edge of Pompeii.

-Nearby is the most crowd-pleasing discovery to emerge from the shoring-up project — a corner “thermopolium” with a countertop setup similar to the familiar salad-and-soup bar arrangements of our times.
+Nearby is the most crowd-pleasing discovery to emerge from the shoring-up project — a corner “thermopolium” with a countertop setup similar to current salad-and-soup bar arrangements.

 This fast-food locale is the only one discovered with frescoes in vivid hues of mustard-yellow and the omnipresent Pompeii red decorating the counter’s base — apparently advertising the chef’s specialties and including a bawdy graffito.
 Judging by the organic remains found in containers, the menu featured concoctions with ingredients like fish, snails and goat meat.